We all know tempers can get frayed as new parents. Here we look at ten typical hot topics and how to manage them.

 4. ‘It would be better if we did sleep training/co-sleeping/controlled crying’

 You won’t be the first couple to disagree about this, and you certainly won’t be last.
-Have a look at our article on the pros and cons of different sleep methods and decide what’s going to be best for the whole family.
+Have a look at our article on the pros and cons of leaving a baby to cry and sleep training, and decide what’s going to be best for the whole family.
 And it goes without saying, it’s best to have this conversation at a neutral time rather in the middle of the night when baby is crying…

 5. ‘I thought you were watching them’

 Blaming each other isn’t going to get you anywhere.
-Couples who support each other are less likely to have better parenting experiences (Burgess, 2011; Chong and Mickelson, 2016).
+Couples who support each other are more likely to have better parenting experiences (Burgess, 2011; Chong and Mickelson, 2016).

 6. ‘We haven’t had sex for months’